R. N. Kao: Career

 Kao, for a while, took up a job in a cigarette company floated by Pt.
 Jag Mohan Narain Mushran, the then Chief Justice of the Benares State.

 Early career

 Kao took classes in Law at Allahabad University but left when he joined the Indian Imperial Police in 1940 after passing Civil services examination.
 His first posting was at Cawnpore (Kanpur) as an Assistant Superintendent of Police.
 Kao was deputed to the Intelligence Bureau (I.B.), on the eve of Independence when it was being reorganised under B. N. Mullick.
 He was put in charge of VIP security, which included the task of looking after the security ring of Prime Minister Jawaharlal Nehru.
-Sometime in the late 50s he was sent to Ghana to help the then government of prime minister Kwame Nkrumah set up an intelligence and security organisation there.
+Sometime in the late 50s he was sent to Ghana to help the then prime minister Kwame Nkrumah of government, set up an intelligence and security organisation there.
+With the conflict in East Pakistan during the 1970s came his finest hour.

 Kashmir Princess

 Kashmir Princess was a Lockheed L-749A Constellation aircraft owned by Air India which exploded in midair and crashed into the Pacific Ocean on 11 April 1955 while en route from Bombay, India and Hong Kong to Jakarta, Indonesia, carrying delegates to the Bandung Conference.
 16 of those on board were killed; three survived.
 Investigators believed that the explosion had been caused by a time bomb placed aboard the aircraft by a secret agent of the Kuomintang, also known as the Chinese Nationalist Party, who was attempting to assassinate Chinese premier Zhou Enlai, who had been scheduled to board the plane to attend the conference but had changed his travel plans at the last minute.
 Kao, along with British and Chinese agents, probed the circumstances leading to the crash.
 His work with the Chinese earned him a letter of recommendation from Zhou Enlai.